Mental Health and Wellbeing

 We are lucky to have some fantastic mental health ambassadors at our school who facilitate wonderful activities for our children to support wellbeing and mental health.

-Mrs Barker runs Forest School sessions on a Wednesday morning for our KS1 children, where they spend time outside exploring nature, working collaboratively and most importantly looking after their mental wellbeing.
+Talking Sticks run Forest School sessions throughout the year.
+All classes get the opportunity to spend time outside exploring nature, working collaboratively and most importantly looking after their mental wellbeing.
 The children love these sessions and the benefits it has for the children are extremely apparent.
-During the summer term, some of our KS2 children have also accessed Mrs Barker’s Forest School sessions.

-If a teacher considers that this approach may help a child, the parent will be consulted and a consent form will be sent home to be signed.
-The child usually has around 6 sessions either 1-1 or in small groups.
+If a teacher considers that these approaches may help a child, the parent will be consulted and a consent form will be sent home to be signed.

 What should I do if I am concerned about my child’s mental health or well-being?